Volatility surrounds F5 Networks as earnings loom

-July 18 (Reuters) - F5 Networks is a volatile, momentum-driven stock with a good track record beating market expectations, but trading after its post-close earnings report may be less dizzying than usual.
+(Reuters) - F5 Networks (FFIV.O) is a volatile, momentum-driven stock with a good track record beating market expectations, but trading after its post-close earnings report may be less dizzying than usual.

 Options market activity suggests bullish sentiment among investors after the stock has been hit recently, in tandem with peers in the tech industry.